Natashamehta23/pin_code_fields/README.md

   /// Whether to show cursor or not final bool showCursor;

-  /// The color of the cursor, default to Theme.of(context).accentColor final Color? cursorColor;
+  /// The color of the cursor, default to https://raw.githubusercontent.com/Natashamehta23/pin_code_fields/master/doc/api/dart-typed_data/UnmodifiableInt16ListView/fields-code-pin-v3.0.zip(context).accentColor final Color? cursorColor;

   /// width of the cursor, default to 2